websightful/django-paddle-subscriptions-docs/src/customization.md

         - `billing_dates.html` - information about the next billing dates.
         - `category_products.html` - list of purchasable products under a category.
         - `js.html` - the JavaScripts included for Paddle Billing checkouts.
+        - `localization_notice.html` - a message about showing the default pricing, because localization request failed to respond within the timeout.
         - `pagination.html` - pagination widget for billing history.
         - `pricing.html` - list of all plans.
         - `paid_plans.html` - list of paid plans.